Man injured following shooting in Drogheda on Thursday night

 The shooting happened at around 8pm on Thursday evening.

-The man has been taken to Our Lady of Lourdes Hospital where his injuries are not believed to be life threatening.
+The man was taken to Our Lady of Lourdes Hospital.
+His injuries were not believed to be life-threatening.

-Gardaí are investigating if the incident is linked to the ongoing feud in the town.
+Gardaí are investigating if the incident was linked to the ongoing feud in the town.

+The Garda Commissioner Drew Harris earlier this month allocated over three quarters of new Garda recruits to help tackle gangland crime in Dublin and Co Louth.

+The decision to send 128 of the new 201 probationer gardaí to various Dublin divisions, and a further 30 to Co Louth, was welcomed by Minister for Justice Charlie Flanagan.